Levilutz/webgames/user-api/README.md

 ## Technologies

-Python REST API, persistence in a PostgresQL database.
+Python REST API built with FastAPI, persistence in a PostgresQL database.

 ## Usage